U.K. Professional Clients

-Failure to observe the necessary legal requirements to register your establishment will inevitably result in your application being delayed or rejected.
+Failure to observe the necessary legal requirements to open your establishment will inevitably result in your application being delayed or rejected.
 The best way to make sure that you remain on the right side of law is to consult the experts on forming your establishment.

 Within one month of having opened your establishment, your limited company must have provided Companies House with your completed registration application form.
 If this is the first establishment to be opened and registered by your main company, the company will also have to provide some extra, supporting documentation.
 These will include translations of the documents if they are written in a language other than English and the company charter and statute.